Ford Escape: Drivetrain technology

 The Escape Hybrid is a full hybrid, meaning the system can switch automatically between pure electric power, pure gasoline engine power, or a combination of electric battery and gasoline engine operating together, for maximum performance and efficiency at all speeds and loads.
 When braking or decelerating, the Escape's hybrid system uses regenerative braking, where the electric drive motor becomes a generator, converting the vehicle's momentum back to electricity for storage in the batteries.
 The Escape Hybrid's 133 horsepower (99 kW) Atkinson cycle gasoline I4 engine and electric motor combine to give 155 hp, which gives the Hybrid Escape nearly the same acceleration performance as the conventional 200 hp V6 Escape due to the electric motor's torque being available from zero rpm.

 The hybrid is said to give approximately 75% greater efficiency, the FWD version has EPA ratings of 30 mpg and 28 highway, with combined 29 mpg.
 The AWD version EPA ratings 28 city and 26 highway, combined 27 mpg _{-U.S.} in city traffic, and has demonstrated it can travel 400–500 miles (644–805 km) on a single 15.0 U.S.gal mpg_{-U.S.} (7.6L-8.1 L/100 km; 35–37 mpg_{-imp}) on the highway.
 To obtain these mileage figures, the owners manual states that pure gasoline, not ethanol blends, must be used.
 In 2006, Ford showed an Escape that could run on E85 fuel.

 Unlike conventional vehicles, hybrids often achieve better figures in the city because they do not waste power idling and can recover some power when stopping (by using regenerative braking) that would be wasted in a conventional vehicle.

+Ford continued to develop and improve the hybrid system from the Escape with its second hybrid iteration in the 2010 Ford Fusion, Mercury Milan and Lincoln MKZ, which were in turn followed with a third iteration for the 2013 Ford Fusion and Lincoln MKZ — the latter notably using a Lithium Ion Battery Pack. subsequent iterations would follow for the 2020 Ford Escape and the 2022 Ford Maverick.